AWegnerGitHub/awegnergithub.github.io-content/2019_01_31_xps_thunderbolt_kernel_problem.md

     sudo apt-get purge -f linux-image-4.15.0-44-generic

 This is a [known bug][bug-report] with 4.15.0-44 and a fix is being worked on.
 It also seems to impact more than just Dell products.
-It also looks like
+It looks like
 4.15.0-45 will fix the issue.
 We'll see.

 Also, Dell support is less helpful than I thought it would be.